-Your Term Grazing Permit contains a complete list of range improvements associated with the Willow Creek Allotment.
+Your Term Grazing Permit contains a complete list of range improvements associated with the Trail-Timber Gulch and Rock Creek Allotments.
 Please note that all range improvements must be maintained to a proper functioning condition before livestock are placed on each allotment.
 Failure to do so is a violation of your Term Grazing Permit and is subject to permit action.
-In the event improvements cannot be practically maintained to standard, you should notify this office so we can identify them for reconstruction as funds become available.
+In the event improvements cannot be practically maintained to standard, notify the office so the improvement can identify for reconstruction as funds become available.